Antimony51122/Data_Augmentation/README.md

 ## Rapid Prototyping using Ae on Depth Image

 From the Robotics Module, we have scratched the surface of depth image using KINECT depth camera.
 The outcome is mapping of numbers from 0 to 1 indicating the how far a certain pixel is from the camera.
 Being inspired by the knowledge about how to demonstrate depth information, I decided to prototype through Ae utilising the depth perception technology.

+> Instead of making up some features when reconstructing 3D facial models, the prototype doesn't create any new information.
+It only extracts existing information and create the 3D effect by emphasising on some features while suppressing the others.